-- Clinical positions such as doctors, nurses, dentists, pharmacists, physical therapists, social workers, psychologists, optometrists, podiatrists, dietitians, respiratory therapists, radiology technologists, laboratory technicians, and other health professionals.
+- Clinical positions such as doctors, nurses, dentists, pharmacists, physical therapists, and social workers.
+Others are psychologists, optometrists, podiatrists, dietitians, and respiratory therapists.
+Radiology technologists, laboratory technicians, and other health professionals are also clinical positions.

-- Administrative positions such as customer service representatives, receptionists, billing specialists, information technology support staff, finance and accounting managers, marketing managers, human resources managers, and others.
+- Administrative positions such as customer service representatives, receptionists, billing specialists, and information technology support staff.
+Others are finance and accounting managers, marketing managers, and human resources managers.

-- Other positions such as business development managers, quality improvement managers, program coordinators, risk management analysts, safety managers, and others.
+- Other positions such as business development managers, quality improvement managers, program coordinators, risk management analysts, and safety managers.